dabouav/gws-addon-dashboard/README.md

 Next we'll want to create 2 BigQuery queries, and schedule them to run daily.
 To get started, visit the (BigQuery Studio) [https://console.cloud.google.com/bigquery] page in the GCP console, and make sure your project is selected in the project selector at the top.

 ### Active Usage BigQuery Query
 Click the "Compose a New Query" button to start a blank query.
-Copy the contents of (dauQuery.txt)[/dauQuery.txt] file in this repository, and paste the contents into the query.
+Copy the contents of (dauQuery.txt)[dauQuery.txt] file in this repository, and paste the contents into the query.
 Save the query with a name like "DAU Query", but don't run the query yet.

 At the top of the query are instructions to replace the Project ID and Table Set name.
 Review them, then use the query editor's search and replace tool (Control+F on PC or Chrome OS, Command+F on Mac) to replace the occurrences of <code>&lt;your-gcp-project-id&gt;</code> and <code>&lt;yourDatSetName&gt;</code>.